 - Sodium Nitrate= 308 ˚C

 Mix all of the three salts in the right proportion in the open air.
 Do not mix the salts in a closed room.
-If you have to mix the salts in a closed room, then ensure the proper ventilation.
+If you have to mix them in a closed room, then ensure the proper ventilation.

 Preparing the Salt Mixture